VIDEO: Six migrants run across I-10 at Executive - NewsBreak

 VIDEO: Six migrants run across I-10 at Executive

-EL PASO, Texas (KTSM) While on the way to an assignment driving Eastbound on I-10, a KTSM 9 News crew saw a group of migrants running across I-10 at Executive Boulevard.
+EL PASO, Texas ( KTSM ) – While on the way to an assignment driving Eastbound on I-10, a KTSM 9 News crew saw a group of migrants running across the interstate at Executive Boulevard.

-Vehicles could be seen slowing down coming to a stop while migrants weaved in and out.
+Vehicles could be seen slowing down, then coming to a stop while migrants weaved in and out of the lanes.

-The migrants made it to the other side and a few seconds later a border patrol unit could be seen.
+While the migrants made it to the other side, a few seconds later a Border Patrol unit could be seen pulling up to the shoulder of the freeway.

 U.S. Border Patrol confirmed that a total of six migrants were apprehended in the Executive Boulevard area on Friday.

-The incident on I-10 and executive happened a little after 3 p.m.
-However, another KTSM crew doing a live shot for the 5 p.m. news near the border fence saw what appeared to be two migrants being put in Border Patrol units.
+The incident on I-10 and Executive happened a just after 3 p.m.
+Friday, however, another KTSM crew at a live shot for the 5 p.m. news near the border fence saw what appeared to be two migrants being put in Border Patrol units.

 According to U.S. Border Patrol’s mid-year review, migrant encounters in the West Texas and New Mexico region are up 57 percent in 2022 to date compared to 2021.